shadysedhom/mair-assignment/NOTES.md

 dialog_act [space] utterance_content
 ... <br /> <br />

-### We will split the data into:
+### We will split the data into ✅:
 1. Train set (75%)
 2. Validation set for tuning (10%)
 3. Test set (15%)

 ### Explicit instructions
-- ALL Data needs to be converted to lowercase!
+- ALL Data needs to be converted to lowercase! ✅
 - ALL user input also needs to be converted to lowercase!
 - If utterance is labeled with 2 different dialog acts --> Only use first dialog act!